nuttycom/aftok/README.md

 a corporation; there is no fictional entity that owns resources or employs the contributors. [http://aftok.com](http://aftok.com) is a service that allows customers to compensate the creators of a product or service directly without the need for a corporate middleman.
-As such, it is *revenue*, not profit, is divided among the collaborators.
+As such, it is *revenue*, not profit, that is divided among the collaborators.
 That distribution is performed by a simple algorithm which ensures that all contributors are treated fairly.